 - building up principles of interaction and user experience in terms of efficient presentation and providing benefits of USP

-- creating problem-solving user interface that clearly reflects USP and provides fast and easy way to getting it
+- creating a problem-solving user interface that clearly reflects USP and provides the fast and easy way to getting it

 - creating and selecting content which will support general design concept and show users the advantages of the product and corresponds to target audience expectations

-- applying design tactics that increase conversion of the app screens etc.
+- applying design tactics that increase the conversion of the app screens etc.

 MVP approach has several benefits: